nightflyer88/JetiAppManager/README.md

 ### installation

-Download the latest version of Jeti App Manager for Mac or Windows here: https://github.com/nightflyer88/JetiAppManager/releases
+Download the latest version of [Jeti App Manager](https://github.com/nightflyer88/JetiAppManager/releases) for Mac or Windows.

 #### Mac